 Cybersecurity expert offers safety tips for online holiday shopping

-The surge for online shopping brings heightened cybersecurity risks for consumers this holiday season during the COVID-19 pandemic.
-Virginia Tech expert Aaron Brantly shares the following safety tips for preventing online scams.
+The surge for online shopping brings heightened cybersecurity risks for consumers this holiday season.
+Virginia Tech cyber expert Aaron Brantly shares the following safety tips for preventing online scams.

 1. Watch out for fake websites and scams.
 If it looks too good to be true, it probably is.